http4k/http4k/src/docs/blog/meet_http4k/index.md

 * [**http4k**](https://github.com/http4k/http4k) is simple.
 Like, really simple.
 No static API magic, no annotations, no reflection.
 * [**http4k**](https://github.com/http4k/http4k) is immutable.
 It relies on an immutable HTTP model, which makes it a snap to test and debug.
 * [**http4k**](https://github.com/http4k/http4k) is symmetric.
 It supports remote calls as a first-class concern, and the remote HTTP model is identical to the incoming HTTP model.
 * [**http4k**](https://github.com/http4k/http4k) is typesafe.
-Say goodbye to all your validation and marshalling boilerplate and hello to automatic request validation and data class-based contracts for HTTP bodies.
+Say goodbye to all your validation and marshalling boilerplate and hello to automatic request validation and data class-based contracts for HTTP bodies using the Lens API.
 * [**http4k**](https://github.com/http4k/http4k) is serverless.
 Or rather - server independent.
 Test an app out of container and then deploy it into any supported container - including AWS Lambda.

 ### Oh god, not another framework!
 Why does this even exist?!?